-The number one rule of User Experience Design is to make the user’s path to their goal as intuitive, simple, and efficient as possible.
-To do this requires thoroughly understanding the users’ needs and frustrations, maximizing the options available to users without cluttering the screen, and giving the interface contemporary and relevant visuals that also enhance the system’s usability.
-A good example is Enigma Diagnostics’ ML MiniLab, a portable self-contained molecular diagnostics platform that provides ultra-rapid results in the field.
+The most critical elements in User Experience Design is to make the user’s journey as intuitive and inspiring as possible.
+To do this requires understanding the users’ needs and frustrations, translating them to actual achievable functions that would help users and provide relevant visuals that would enhance the system’s usability.
+A good example is Thermo Fisher’s OMNIC Paradigm software, a scientific materials analysis application that intuitively and quickly provides material characterization, identification and verification.

-Enigma Diagnostics needed an effective and intuitive user interface which connected clinical professionals to on-site molecular test results.
+Thermo Fisher needed an inspiring and intuitive UX system that would work seamlessly with multiple hardware.
 Areteworks’ iterative design process (Design Thinking) began with Empathy research which provided insights into the perceptions and tasks that targeted stakeholders were experiencing.
-Our UX designers used this data throughout the design process as it helps establish a strong foundation for the design direction throughout the project’s life cycle.
-Through detailed task analysis and the creation of user journeys, Areteworks’ Information Architects began generating UI design concepts that addressed the frustrations and pain points uncovered while conducting User Needs research.
+Our UX designers used this data continuously through the design process as it helps establish a strong foundation for the design direction throughout the project’s life cycle.
+Through detailed user workflows and the creation of user journeys, Areteworks’ UX designers began generating conceptual UX designs that addressed the frustrations and pain points uncovered while conducting User Needs research.
 These design concepts were then reviewed and through a managed process the concepts were merged into a “best of breed” design.

-The architecture of the merged design concept was then subjected to Formative Usability Testing, covering use case scenarios involving the main tasks users were most likely to perform.
-Our designers developed a prototype from the wireframe concept, and specific demographic testing was performed to identify the concept’s strengths and weaknesses.
-After a thorough analysis of the testing data, Areteworks’ user interface design team revised and fine-tuned the UI design concept to focus on the successful aspects of the design and remove features and facets that were deemed unnecessary.
+The architecture of the merged design concept was then subjected to Formative Usability Testing, covering use case scenarios involving the main and critical tasks users were most likely to perform.
+Our designers developed a prototype from the UX concepts, and specific demographic testing was performed to identify the concept’s strengths and weaknesses.
+After a thorough analysis of the testing data, Areteworks’ user interface (UI) design team revised and fine-tuned the UI design concept to focus on the successful aspects of the design.

-With a clear and defined design direction, the remaining wireframe screens were completed and the Visual Design effort was begun.
-Areteworks prides itself on employing among the best and most accomplished visual designers and iconography experts in the business, and provided Enigma with multiple visual design concepts that promoted the usability of the device and established a visual brand for the company.
-The result was the award-winning and contemporary Enigma MiniLab that helped set a new standard for in-vitro diagnostic products.
+With a clear and defined design direction, the remaining workflow designs were completed and the Visual Design effort was begun.
+Areteworks prides itself on employing among the best and most accomplished visual designers and iconography experts in the business, and provided Thermo Fisher with multiple visual design concepts that promoted the aesthetics and usability of the device while establishing a visual brand for the company.
+The result was the award-winning and contemporary scientific Paradigm application that helped set a new standard for material analysis software.